rushkeldon/yorkassociates/README.md

 ## How to Develop and Deploy Changes
 1. Clone the repository to your local machine (this will require git to be installed on your machine)
 2. In the terminal navigate to the root directory of the project
-3. Run `npm install` to install all dependencies
+3. Run `npm i` to install (i stands for install) all dependencies
-4. Run `npm start` to start the development server locally
+4. Run `npm start` to start the development server locally (not needed for PDF changes)
 5. [http://localhost:3000](http://localhost:3000) should open automatically in your browser - changes will automatically be reflected in the browser as you make them
+6. Run `git pull` to bring the latest changes down from the remote repository
-6. Make changes to TSX files, LESS files, or any other files as needed (run `git add <file>` to add new files to your next commit)
+7. Make changes to TSX files, LESS files, or any other files as needed (run `git add <file>` to add new files to your next commit)
-7. Run `git commit -a -m "your commit message here"` to commit your changes to the local repository
+8. Run `git commit -a -m "your commit message here"` to commit your changes to the local repository
-8. Run `git push` to push your changes to the remote repository
+9. Run `git push` to push your changes to the remote repository
-9. Run `npm run build` to build the project for production
+10. Run `npm run build` to build the project for production
-10. FTP the files from the `build` folder to the server (you will need to get the FTP credentials from the server administrator)
+11. FTP the files from the `build` folder to the server (you will need to get the FTP credentials from the server administrator)

 ## Available Scripts